 Worship taken from both the Hebrew and Greek languages conveys the principle of bowing down, sometimes to lie prostrate, face to the ground-a position not conducive to singing or even talking, although sometimes words were spoken.

 Why that posture?
 As body language, what message could that posture convey?

-I like the picture of a venerated Knight in full armor, with his complement of weapons entering the presence of his King.
+I like the picture of a venerated Knight in full armour, with his complement of weapons entering the presence of his King.
 He bows and quietly remains so before the King waiting to be acknowledged.
-In that posture he makes himself vulnerable to anything the King may wish to do.
-This demonstrates of both humility and the understanding that he esteems the King higher than himself.
+In that posture, he makes himself vulnerable to anything the King may wish to do.
+This demonstrates both humility and the understanding that he esteems the King higher than himself.

-We see in Satan a ploy to receive a similar acclaim from Jesus:
+We see in Satan a ploy to receive similar acclaim from Jesus:

 [Satan] said to Him, "All these things I will give You, if You fall down and worship me."
 (Matthew 4:9)

 The posture seems to hold significance in respect to the act of worship.
 He was, in essence, asking Jesus to kneel and kiss his hand.

 Worship is not praise, nor is praise worship

 Worship is better understood to be a quiet, humble, and contemplative adoration of God accompanied by a bowing of the head, knee, or entire body, physically or mentally when conditions limit.